wikorp/signals-procesing/README.md

 # signals-procesing
-Furier transform, low and high pass filtering etc. of signals like EKG using python libraries
+Furier transform, low and high pass filtering, etc. of signals like EKG using python libraries